tiared/notes.stuartpb.com/on-comitting-files.md

 ---

-I should just file an issue for all this cra
+I should just file an issue for all this crap

+yeah I should move autocomitter brainstorming to an issue.,